fantuz/QR-Rechnung/README.md

  - your company wants to regularly output precise invoices, to existing customers, for example integrating with Filemaker, SAP, Success Factor or other CRM applications.

 *The script - opensource - aims to cover all of the cases.
-Always refer to QR-Rechnung Postfinance validation rules* For example, Swiss addresses are strictly validated as per POSTCODE and CITY, so please account for accents, spaces, separators.
+Always refer to QR-Rechnung Postfinance validation rules*

+Address management is one of the biggest challenges for every postal service in the world.
+Some countries do really put incredible effort in tracking updates, geolocalizing borders (Swiss Post has those coordinate data publicly  available in some KML repo).
+(TB updated)

+In the case of this API to Swiss Post - the POSTCODE and CITY coordinates are strictly validated against (Javascript-available) database.
+Please account for accents, spaces, separators.
+Good data is correct data.
+Try to inspect curl.error logs for details on the failure.

 A little intelligence is built-in my helper script, and would try to support your QR-invoicing for a smooth execution.
  - Script will tell you, if any variable is not being parsed "as expected"